Lani Forbes

-Lani Carin Forbes (May 6, 1987 – February 3, 2022) was an American author of young adult novels, most known for her fantasy series, Age of the Seventh Sun.
+Lani Forbes (May 6, 1987 – February 3, 2022) was an American author of young adult novels, most known for her fantasy series, Age of the Seventh Sun.

 Life

 Forbes was born on May 6, 1987, in Huntington Beach, California.
 Her mother was a librarian, and her father was a surfer.
-After graduating from Huntington Beach High School, Forbes received a bachelor's degree in psychology from Hope International University, then a teaching certificate from California State University.
+After graduating from Huntington Beach High School in 2005, Forbes received a bachelor's degree in psychology from Hope International University, then a teaching certificate from California State University.

 As a teen, Forbes lived with an anxiety disorder.
 After the birth of her first child, she had severe postpartum depression.
 When she became pregnant a second time, she decided to focus on her writing to help mitigate any symptoms of the disorder.

 Cancer

 In early 2021, Forbes began having severe back pain, which both she and her doctor attributed to her pregnancy.
 The day after giving birth, she lost feeling in her tongue, which led to further investigation regarding stroke and other potential health issues.
 While still in the hospital with her newborn son, doctors told Forbes and her husband, Kevin, that she had tumor growth on her lung, liver, and spine.
 Later that day, she was diagnosed with stage IV high grade neuroendocrine carcinoma.

 Forbes died nine months later, in Boise, Idaho, on February 3, 2022, at the age of 34.

 Josh Stanton, the president & CEO of her publishing company, Blackstone Publishing, said, “We are devastated by Lani’s passing, and we deeply mourn the loss of this exceptionally talented young writer, who gave so much to her readers.
 We are committed to keeping Lani’s incredible legacy alive.
 Her powerful, captivating young adult novels will live on to be enjoyed and beloved by readers for generations to come.”